wking/swc-boot-camps/GoodProgrammingPractice.md

     from lotkavolterra import simulate
     from lotkavolterra import plot

 If we run it again it should still work.

+We could now give this module to a colleague and they can use our functions within their own programs should they wish.
+It's also separated the computation and plotting code from the code that sets up the initial values of the simulation, so we can them implement various ways of setting up these initial values (e.g. by having one script read them from the command-line or another read them from a configuration file).

-## Rename variables
+## Rename variables to be more meaningful

-Our variable and function names in lotkavolterra.py are somewhat cryptic.
-Readable variable names help our code to be self-documenting.
-So, let's rename:
+Our variable and function names in `lotkavolterra.py` are somewhat cryptic.
+Variable names that are too short can be too cryptic, but if they're too long this can inhibit comprehension.
+12 characters or less is recommended.
+Readable variable names also help our code to be self-documenting.

+Let's rename:

 * `dX_dt` - update predator and prey populations
 * `X` - predator and prey populations